Minor Salivary Gland Cancer

 Prognostic factors for survival in minor salivary gland cancer mostly depend on the type of tumor, the stage of cancer, the location of the tumor, the age of the patient, and the presence of distant metastases.
 Overall, the prognosis for salivary gland cancers is better in children and adolescents.
 This is due to the lower frequency of metastases, less local tissue spread, and different types of cancer.
 The overall survival rate for children after surgical treatment is better than for adults.

-Distant metastases mostly occur to the lungs, bone, liver, and brain.
+In minor salivary gland cancers, the most common locations for the metastasis include; the lungs, bone, liver, and brain.
 Distant metastases are the main cause of death in minor salivary gland cancer.
 In this respect, if minor salivary gland cancer is found early and treated, the prognosis is good.

 Follow-up care